 Viewing Edmund Rice Hollinshead (1855-1883).

-Edmund R. Hollinshead, the son of William M. Hollinshead, a leader of the Minnesota bar in the 1850s, was admitted to the bar on March 4, 1878, at age twenty-three.
+Edmund R. Hollinshead, the son of William M. Hollinshead, a leader of the Minnesota bar in the 1850s, was admitted to practice on March 4, 1878, at age twenty-three.
 He became an associate of Morris Lamprey, a successful St. Paul lawyer and wealthy real estate investor.
 When Lamprey died unexpectedly of diphtheria in early April 1879, Hollinshead took over much of this law business.
 Though only twenty-four years old, he soon demonstrated unusual legal talents and drew the respect of more experienced practitioners.
 Within a few years, however, he began exhibiting symptoms of tuberculosis.
 In early 1883, seeking a more hospitable climate, he traveled to New Orleans, then to San Antonio, Texas, where he died on March 15, 1883, aged twenty-eight.
 In his obituary, the St. Paul Daily Globe reported: